C3S/collecting_society_docker/README.rst

             - recreate the test database template
             - run tests and linter
             - stop and remove the container
+      --ci-branch: branch to test
+      --ci-environment: environment to test
       --help: display this help
       PARAMS: are passed to nosetest